ywen407/books-futures-explained/src/introduction.md

 # Futures Explained in 200 Lines of Rust

-This book aims to explain `Futures` in Rust using an example driven approach, exploring why they're designed the way they are, and how they work.
+This book aims to explain `Future`s in Rust using an example driven approach, exploring why they're designed the way they are, and how they work.
 We'll also take a look at some of the alternatives we have when dealing with concurrency in programming.